 Nothing beats a quick, easy midnight dinner, and this malibu chicken recipe is perfect for serving with these 15-minute mushrooms.
 Malibu chicken is a breaded recipe topped with sliced ham and swiss cheese.
 It's moreish, to say the least, and comes with a delicious dipping sauce.

 Meatloaf anyone?
-This mozzarella stuffed meatloaf is perfect for a hearty, inexpensive family meal to go alongside this tasty side dish.
+This stuffed meatloaf with pork rinds is perfect for a hearty, inexpensive family meal to go alongside this tasty side dish.
 It's ready in under an hour and serves 8 people.

 🙋 Frequently asked questions